 We offer hand removal in cases where snakes are inside a bedroom, bathroom, or living quarters in general.

 We offer snake trapping if you have an abundance of snakes on the exterior of your home.

-We offer “snake proofing” of homes.
-This is for customers who have discovered snakes in the home or skins in the attic or crawl space and want to ensure that there are no entry points on their homes.
-In these cases, we assess the entire house from top to bottom and offer a custom-tailored solution to sealing off your structure.
+Snake proofing eliminates entry points.
+It is effective.
+If you’ve discovered snakes or snake skins in your attic or crawl space, we will assess your house, top to bottom, and craft a custom solution to seal your structure.
 This could entail reinforcing ridge vents, screening gable vents, installing drip edge, sealing foundation gaps, installing foundation vent covers, correcting crawl space doors, fixing door sweeps, or even installing burial fencing around decks.